prom-io/data-validator-node/README.md

 ## How to test

-[Here](http://178.128.240.29/) is an instance of app, which is alreay deployed at the stage environent for the demo purposes.
-So you can test all the essence features of the application using UI:
+Run the node (see below) and test all the essence features of the application using UI:
 - upload Data Owners' files with their metadata;
 - browse uploaded Data Owners' files list;
 - browse the sales transactions list;